DreamyMemories/evidence-retrieval/model_cards/LogisticRegression.md

 <!-- Provide a longer summary of what this model is. -->

-This model is based upon a BERT model that was fine-tuned
+This model is a classical approach using logistic regression that was trained
-      on 30K pairs of texts.
+      on 23K pairs of texts.

 - **Developed by:** Wei Xiang Wong and Enlong Bo
 - **Language(s):** English